 “Actually,” he’d bellow, taking over the conversation.
 “Actually… Actually… Actually… The competitions were a lot harder back in the day because the teams were larger.
 You guys wouldn’t have enough cadets who knew what they’re doing to even field a team.”

-Me and my fellow older cadets were forcibly stripping the new guys down one by one on Governor’s Island in the summer of 1983 when Johnny joined the training staff.
-We were literally heaving the new guys into the school gymnasium where he and the other seniors had set up their sleeping bags.
+Me and my fellow older cadets were forcibly stripping the new guys one by one on Governor’s Island in the summer of 1983 when Johnny really rejoined the training staff.
+We were literally heaving the new guys into the school gymnasium where he and the seniors had set up their cots and sleeping bags.
 Just like the little assholes we were.

-Our primary target was a cocky kid with a big mouth named Carlos Feliciano, who went on to become a master sergeant in the U.S. Marine Corps.
+Our primary target was a cocky new kid with a big mouth named Carlos Feliciano, who went on to become a master sergeant in the U.S. Marine Corps.
 We didn’t want to hurt him, but we needed him to understand who was running things and it was difficult to find the proper words to communicate with him.

 So four of us wrestled him to the ground, tore his clothes off, and then carried him across the hall to the gym.
-We swung Feliciano back and forth a few times, before releasing him into the air like a bag of rice.
-He flew high, landed hard, and bounced.
+We swung him back and forth a few time before releasing him into the air like a bag of rice.
+He soared high, landed hard, and bounced.

 It was as if we were telling the seniors “this new guy is way too much trouble.”

 This activity represented a new low for us.
-And I was more than a little apprehensive about it when I was summoned to the gym afterward.
+I was more than a little apprehensive afterward when I was summoned to the gym.